Bernardo-MG/mule-ws-security-soap-example/readme.md

 - Proxy
 - Consumer

+All the endpoints receive a request, try to acquire an object from the persistence layer and then return a response with it.

 For each of them a HTTP client is included.

 There are also several tests ensuring that the flows and endpoints work as expected.